-Haury Hall is a well-balanced community consisting primarily of freshmen and sophomores.
-Haury is located on the south side of Bethel’s campus and is the closest hall to the action.
+Haury Hall, located on the south side of Bethel’s campus and the closest to all the action, houses our first-year college students.
 The building has three levels, each with two wings.
 Haury houses approximately 80 women on one floor separated into three wings and 80 men on two floors separated into three wings.

-Haury Hall offers an at-home feel with offering a lounge area, laundry facility, kitchen and community style bathroom with individual shower stalls on each level.
-It is a very social dorm and there is always something going on.
+Haury Hall offers an at-home feel with a lounge area, laundry facility, kitchen and community style bathroom with individual shower stalls on each level.
+It is a very social residence hall and there is always something going on.
 The Hub lounge on the first (ground) floor is where many Residence Life activities take place.
 The Hub has a pool table, ping-pong table, cable TV, ice machine and vending machines.
-It is also a great place to study, offering a side lounge with table, chairs and vending and ice machines.
+It is also a great place to study, offering a side lounge with tables and chairs.

 Another popular feature of Haury Hall is the sun deck.
 This fenced-in deck allows students to catch some rays and is also a venue for hall functions throughout the year.
-The main floor lounge, with a fireplace and a piano, is a good place to gather with friends.
+The main floor lounge is a good place to gather with friends.
 Living in Haury feels much like living in a big house.
 Residents create a close family atmosphere, leaving you feeling as if you have multiple brothers and sisters.

 Meet Your Resident Director